patryknowicki/PI5518/README.md

 The web application includes the following functions:
 - Asynchornic chat
--Form to verify the approximate diagnosis of the fault -H2 database
+- Form to verify the approximate diagnosis of the fault
+- H2 database

 #The application is fully opensource.